-In total eight steps, from the detection of the single pilot incapacitation to landing the aircraft safely, have been considered within the proposed concept.
+In total eight steps, from the detection of the single pilot incapacitation to safely landing the aircraft, have been considered within the proposed concept.
 First, as soon as incapacitation is detected by the onboard pilot health monitoring system, onboard automation will disable the controls in the cockpit in order to prevent any accidental inputs by the incapacitated pilot.
+It is worth mentioning that, in case of a false alarm, the onboard pilot will be able to take back the control of the aircraft.

-Second, autopilot will be engaged, and the aircraft will fly according to the last clearance received.
+Second, the autopilot will be engaged, and the aircraft will fly according to the last clearance received.
 Simultaneously, the onboard automation will transmit notification of the pilot´s incapacitation to the GSO currently monitoring this aircraft.
-Then the aircraft will enter a semi-automatic flight mode that would allow the GSO to control the aircraft (and thus become Pilot In Command - PIC)based on high-level commands, such as heading, altitude or speed, while attempting to contact the pilot via voice communication to confirm the incapacitation.
+Then the aircraft will enter a semi-automatic flight mode that would allow the GSO to control the aircraft (and thus become Pilot In Command - PIC).
+Through the FMS, the GSP would be able to send trajectory amendments to the aircraft based on high-level commands, such as heading, altitude or speed, while attempting to contact the pilot via voice communication to confirm the incapacitation and further exclude the eventuality of a false alarm.
 Therefore, automation must be capable of maintaining stable flight and receiving commands from the ground.
 It is also envisioned that the secondary flight controls, as well as the landing gear are operated automatically, either autonomously or on request by the GSO.

 Once incapacitation has been confirmed and declared, the cruise GSO will take over control of the aircraft, announce it to all relevant actors (i.e., ATCOs, AOCC), enable a squawk notification (i.e., squawk 7700) and coordinate with ATC to clear the airspace around the aircraft.
-Once